HEiSENBERG-19/Object-Tracker-Using-OpenCV/README.md

-Here's an updated **README** that includes the steps to set up a virtual environment (venv) along with the instructions for running the script:

----

 # Object Tracker

 This Python script allows you to track objects in a video stream using OpenCV's object tracking algorithms.
 You can choose between different tracker types such as `CSRT` and `KCF`, and switch between them during runtime.